back2Lobby/switcher/README.md

 # Switcher
-Switch Between Multiple Version Of PHP on windows.
+Switch between multiple versions of PHP on windows.
 It basically just modifies the `USER PATH` Environmental Variable for you whenever you want to switch to a different PHP version.
 It saves all versions in a `database.txt` file in same folder.

 > Make sure there is no path of any PHP version already added to `SYSTEM PATH` & `USER PATH` both Environmental Variables.
 Because this tool won't ever effect `SYSTEM PATH`.
 But it is recommended to keep a backup of `USER PATH`